MicrosoftDocs/VBA-Docs/api/Excel.SortFields.Add2.md

 This API includes support for sorting off a SubField from data types, such as Geography or Stocks.
 You can also use the **[Add](Excel.SortFields.Add.md)** method if sorting by a data type is not needed.

-Unlike in formulas, SubFields do not require brackets to include spaces.
+Unlike in formulas, SubFields don't require brackets to include spaces.

 ## Example